 The story of the Royal Family has played a huge role in shaping Scotland’s history and culture.
-From Robert the Bruce to his direct descendant and our current monarch, Her Majesty Queen Elizabeth II, the country is brimming with places and attractions which proudly boast their fascinating regal connections and tales.
-From some of our most popular attractions to places with an unexpected royal claim to fame, discover more of the country which has been the favourite holiday destination of the Queen and her family since the days of her great-great-grandmother Queen Victoria.
+From Robert the Bruce to his direct descendant and our current monarch, His Majesty Charles III, the country is brimming with places and attractions which proudly boast their fascinating regal connections and tales.
+From some of our most popular attractions to places with an unexpected royal claim to fame, discover more of the country which has been the favourite holiday destination of the Royal family since the days of Queen Victoria.

 Location: Scottish Borders

 Robert the Bruce is a national hero, the king who fought for Scotland’s independence.
 His dramatic life ended in 1329 – not from battle wounds, but what is thought to be leprosy.
 As was customary for the time, the body of the king and his internal organs were buried separately to be embalmed.